What the semaglutide labels mention

 Write down which medication was used, when doses changed, when symptoms started, and whether you already had diabetic eye disease before starting treatment.
 If an eye doctor diagnoses a specific issue, keep that note, the exam date, and any imaging or recommendations.

 NEI also emphasizes the value of dilated eye exams because some important retinal changes are not obvious without one.
-That makes the timeline and exam history useful both for medical care and for any later review of what happened.
+That makes the timeline and exam history useful both for medical care and for any later documentation of what happened.